GovTechSG/ship-hats-overview/manage-projects.md

 ## Manage user groups within a project tool

-As a Subscription Admin or a Project Admin, you can manage user groups within a project tool or app.
-You can manage user groups for the following tools:
+As a Subscription Admin or a Project Admin, you can manage following within a project tool or app:
-- Bamboo
-- Bitbucket
-- Confluence
+- User groups
-- JIRA
+- Permissions or Roles

+You can manage user groups and permissions/roles for the following tools:
 - Nexus IQ
+- SonarQube

 ### To manage user groups for your project tool or app